arnauqb/Qwind.jl/README.md

 # Citation

-If you make use of the code, please cite the the paper](https://arxiv.org/abs/2111.02742).
+If you make use of the code, please cite the [the paper](https://arxiv.org/abs/2111.02742).
 Here is a bibtex entry:

 ```
 @misc{querabofarull2021qwind3,